 - Assign G/L accounts to a grouping code and nature.

-- Add the FSV you have created to ACR reporting entity parameters.
+- Add the FSV you have created to the parameters of ACR reporting entity.

 You find the step by step for these processes in the blog How to Prepare your Company’s Chart of Accounts for Electronic Accounting in Mexico, or in the SAP Help Portal, under Financial Statement Version for Electronic Accounting.